 You are invited to join the conference as an exhibitor or sponsor!
 Why should your organization partner with the 11th US Symposium on Harmful Algae?
 In one word: visibility!
-Being an exhibitor or sponsor gives your company the opportunity to engage with future customers and develop a deeper network within the HAB community.
-With a guarantee to reach professionals across the nation, this conference provides an excellent marketing vehicle to a targeted and attentive audience.
+Being an exhibitor or sponsor gives your organization the exciting opportunity to engage and develop a deeper network within the HAB community.
+With a guarantee to reach national professionals in the HAB field, this conference provides an excellent marketing vehicle to a targeted and attentive audience.

 For questions or concerns about becoming an exhibitor or sponsor, please contact Maryann Dugan at firstname.lastname@example.org.

 NEIWPCC is committed to providing an event that keeps all participants as safe as possible and promotes the well-being of our community.
 NEIWPCC requires all individuals who participate in the 11th US Symposium on Harmful Algae to be fully vaccinated in order to attend.

 Guests must show proof of vaccination when arriving at the event.
 Accepted proof of vaccination includes the original vaccination card, a printed copy of the vaccination card, or a digital photograph of the vaccination card.
 To protect confidential information, NEIWPCC will not maintain copies of these documents, and any records provided will be discarded.